Northop: Northop Silver Band

 In 1892 a group of young men met at Soughton (Sychdyn) and committed themselves to playing for a year with the newly formed silver band.
 Within two years they had relocated to nearby Northop.
-A bass drum, which was in use until fairly recently, has the mark 'Northop 1894' as proof of this fact.
-Very little is known of the early years as there are no written records but it is known that the bands' first contest success was in 1921 at Flint.
+The bands' first contest success was in 1921 at Flint.
 The band at that time rehearsed at the Boot Inn which now supplies refreshments after practices.